-One of New Zealand’s biggest charms as you travel through it, is how sparsely populated it seems.
-Unlike a lot of places and cities I’ve travelled through, even the real big gems of NZ feel wonderfully untouched.
+One of New Zealand’s biggest charms, as you travel through it, is how sparsely populated it seems.
+Unlike a lot of places and cities I’ve travelled through, even the real big gems of New Zealand feel wonderfully untouched.
 You’ll visit lakes, mountains and trails and be the only one there half the time.
 It’s magical, honestly.
 Like nowhere else I’ve been.

 Queenstown is hands down one of my favourite locations in the WHOLE of New Zealand, if not the world.

 In summer you have glorious hikes, lake sports, cocktails on the waterfront, bikes rides, picnics and BBQs to enjoy.
 Come winter, you have some of the best skiing in the world (The Remarkables), gorgeous apres ski bars, snow-covered landscapes and sightings of the Southern Lights (If you didn’t know about these, check them out here!)

 So basically, backpacking in Queenstown is an all year round spectacle that will suck you in to feeling like you’re at home very quickly.

 Within a couple of days and nights out crawling between the ski shack bars and waterfront cocktail hideouts, you will start noticing friendly faces left, right and centre and you’ll be delaying your departure date from Queenstown at every opportunity.
 It’s one of the best places for first time backpackers!

 Did I mention Queenstown is the adrenaline capital of the world with bungee swings, white water rafting, sky dives and thrill seeking activities coming out of its ears?